Learn / Guides / CRO guide

 My advice can be summed up into one word - CLARITY.

-Be clear about what you’re offering, be clear about what value it provides, and be clear about the action you want the visitor to take; whether that be 'download now', 'try for free', 'sign up today', etc. - your request needs to be evident.
+Be clear about what you’re offering, be clear about what value it provides, and be clear about the action you want the visitor/potential customer to take; whether that be 'download now', 'try for free', 'sign up today', etc. - your request needs to be evident.

 My first warning when it comes to employing CRO 'best practices' and 'hacks' is that if a user has no initial motivation to take an action, whether that is buying your product, downloading your ebook, or signing up for a trial, it is highly unlikely that you can persuade or hack your way into a conversion.